tahirrameez/GroupDocViewer/README.md

 2-Publishing the web service and deploying it on IIS

 For First Scenario
-After opening the WCF code in Visual studio, you will need to select the gdweb.SVC and run the project, after successful completiong of build, Service Path will be shown, that path will have to be used in PHP code for consuming the web service.
+After opening the WCF code in Visual studio, you will need to select the gdweb.SVC and run the project, after successful completion  of build, Service Path will be shown, that path will have to be used in PHP code for consuming the web service.

  <script type='text/javascript'> $.ui.groupdocsViewer.prototype.applicationPath = 'http://localhost:10686/GDWeb.svc';</script>

 For Second Scenario

 After opening the project by clicking on GDWebAPI.sln file.
-Publish the project and depoy it in IIS, and update the path according to the system name, e.g. if the system name is "LiveSystem" and port is 1028 link should be updated as follows,
+Publish the project and deploy it in IIS, and update the path according to the system name, e.g. if the system name is "LiveSystem" and port is 1028 link should be updated as follows,

  <script type='text/javascript'> $.ui.groupdocsViewer.prototype.applicationPath = 'http://LiveSystem:1028/GDWeb.svc';</script>